 There's a small stage for showcasing bands and other live entertainment nightly.
 You may even see Mr. Lucky the Leprechaun, the establishment's official host and mascot, take over DJ duties or lead a raucous beer pong competition.

-Even though the old O'Sheas Casino was imploded, several pieces of the original establishment were preserved.
-Its marquee was refurbished and has been hung above the entrance from The LINQ.
-Some of the tin ceiling tiles have been repurposed and serve as decorative finishes throughout the property.
-Plus, a large picture of the original O'Sheas Casino forms the backdrop behind the Lucky Bar.
+The original O'Sheas Casino was imploded in 2012, but several pieces of that building have been preserved and are on display.
+For example, the refurbished marquee hangs above the entrance from The LINQ Promenade.
+Some of the tin ceiling tiles were repurposed and serve as decorative finishes throughout the property.
+In addition, a large picture of the first O'Sheas Casino forms the backdrop behind the Lucky Bar.